 ……

-An MLD shall set the NSTR Link Pair Present subfield value to 1 in a STA Control field that corresponds to link ID i (where 0  i  15 ) only if it is a multi-radio MLD and contains at least one NSTR link pair formed by the link with link ID i; otherwise it shall set the subfield value to 0.
-An NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value to 1 in the STA Control field that corresponds to link ID i.
-An AP MLD that is not an NSTR mobile AP MLD shall set the NSTR Link Pair Present subfield value in each STA Control field to 0.
+(5672)An MLD shall set the Number of NSTR Bitmap subfield value to 0 in a STA Control field that corresponds to link ID i (where 0  i  15 ) only if it is a multi-radio MLD and does not contain any NSTR link pair formed by the link with link ID i; otherwise it shall set the subfield value to the number of NSTR Indication Bitmap contained in the STA Info field that corresponds to the link.
+An NSTR mobile AP MLD shall set the Number of NSTR Bitmap subfield value to 1 in the STA Control field that corresponds to link ID i.
+An AP MLD that is not an NSTR mobile AP MLD shall set the Number of NSTR Bitmap subfield value in each STA Control field to 0.

 ……